 Want to know what Agile is all about?
-If you’re new to the Agile world and need a solid introduction to the Agile way of thinking, and doing – this course is a perfect fit.
+If you’re new to the Agile world and need a solid introduction to the Agile way of thinking, and doing – our Agile Fundamentals course is a perfect fit.
 It examines the roles and responsibilities of team members working on an Agile project.
 It delves into the specific practices used on Agile projects, explains the theory and concepts behind the Agile approach, and prepares you to work confidently and effectively in an Agile environment.
 Not only that, you will also learn about the structure for defining value to ensure your project delivers the right product at the right time for the right customer.

 ICAgile accredited course: Successful completion of this course will enable you to become a ‘Certified ICAgile Professional’.

 Project Management Institute (PMI) accredited course: This course is accredited with the PMI for 21 PDUs (Professional Development Units).
 The PMI® course code is: AFD26092014X.

 - Team members starting out in Agile projects